-This BBQ pulled 'pork' is the healthy hot food trend you need to try
+What is jackfruit?
+All about this healthy vegan pulled 'pork' substitute

 What to do with it

-Young jackfruit is generally packed with some amount of water, and sometimes also salt, so give it a rinse with cold water and let it drain in a colander before using it in recipes.
-Then you can literally do anything with it!
+Young jackfruit is generally packed with some water, and sometimes also salt, so give it a good rinse with cold water and let it drain in a colander before using it in recipes.
+Then you can literally do anything with it.
 It works especially well with bold and spicy flavors.
 Add it to chilis and stews, or sauté it with onions and peppers and throw it in a pita with some za’atar.
 Rub it with a Mexican spice blend, sear it in a pan and then wrap it up with brown rice and avocado for a filling burrito.

-Try jackfruit in my BBQ recipe above.
-I used Upton’s Naturals’ original jackfruit, which you’ll find in the refrigerated section of stores including Wegmans and Whole Foods Market.
-True story — I’m not a fan of tricking kids into eating things that are healthy for them (I’d rather have them learn about healthy ingredients) — but I wanted to see if jackfruit would trigger the “ick alarm” for kids, so I served this to my 5-year-old meat-loving son.
+For own barbecued jackfruit recipe, I used Upton’s Naturals’ original jackfruit, which you’ll find in the refrigerated section of stores like Wegmans and Whole Foods Market.
+True story: I’m not a fan of tricking kids into eating things that are healthier for them (I’d rather have them learn about and appreciate healthy ingredients naturally) — but I wanted to see if jackfruit would trigger the “ick alarm” for kids, so I served this to my son, who just happens to love meat.
 He gobbled up one half of the sandwich without even asking what kind of meat it was and then asked for another.
 Bring on the jackfruit!

 Frances Largeman-Roth, RD, is a nutrition expert, writer and best-selling author.
 Her books include Feed the Belly, The CarbLovers Diet and Eating in Color.
 Follow her @FrancesLRothRD and check out her website franceslargemanroth.com.